Things to Do in Marrakech, What to See?

 Rhythmic Revelry: Musicians at the Marrakech Popular Arts Festival

-Illuminated view of the Majorelle Blue villa at night in the Majorelle Garden, Marrakech.
+Illuminated view of the Majorelle Blue villa at night in the Majorelle Garden, Marrakech, best to see in Marrakech

 Nighttime Elegance: Majorelle Garden’s Blue Villa

-Terraced fields and traditional mud-brick homes of a Berber village nestled in the Atlas Mountains.
+Terraced fields and traditional mud-brick homes of a Berber village nestled in the Atlas Mountains, things to do in Marrakech

 Rustic Charm of a Berber Village in the Atlas Mountains